sebasrock156/Asus-X555QA-Hackintosh/README.md

 Hardware | Model
 --- |:--:
-RAM | Any Samsung, Hynix or Kingston DDR3 8GB(4GBx2).
+RAM | Any Samsung, Crucial or Kingston DDR4 8GB (in-unique slot).
-Audio Card | Any Realtek Audio Card (some Broadcom cards may not work).
+Audio Card | Any Realtek and some Conexant Audio Cards.
 WLAN Card | Any Intel network card, some Broadcom network cards, and few Qualcomm/Atheros network cards).
-SATA Drive	| Any Solid State Drive (SSD) with 240GB of storage.
+SATA Drive	| Any Solid State Drive (SSD) with 240GB or more of storage.
 IDE Drive | Add a caddy for SATA Output, then, I recommend any Hard Disk with 500GB/1000GB of storage.
 ---